• Recipes

 • ¼ cup grated cheddar cheese

-• 1 tbsp olive oil or avocado oil for baking
+• 1 tablespoon olive oil or avocado oil for baking

 • BREADED COATING: